Skip to content

 change history

-View execution history of changes including timestamps, direction, and duration.
+View execution history with timestamps, direction, and duration.

 bash